LOCAL BEE INITIATIVE

 I hope you will agree that all of this is worth working for, and you can show your support by filling in the form here.

 To help support this initiative, we have been running a programme over the last two years to make Association-produced nucleus colonies of bees available to our members, and particularly to our new members.
 In the first year we supplied full-sized nuc colonies, and the second year we attempted to reduce the amount of work falling to those raising these colonies by raising smaller nucs with either a virgin or mated queen which could then be built up by the recipient.
-In 2023, the provisional plan is that one of our members will continue to provide nucs with locally raised bees, produced from a queen of good temperament, on a commercial basis but at very competitive cost.
+In 2023, one of our members will continue to provide nucs with locally raised bees, produced from a queen of good temperament, on a commercial basis but at competitive cost.
 We intend also to have available mated queens of local heritage and good temperament, at least in small quantities, which can be used by more experienced beekeepers who want to increase the number of colonies they run, or build up new colonies, so there really is no need to import or buy bees from outside our area.
 Further details of our nucs and queens can be found on the members-only part of our website here.

 More information on BIBBA's NatBIP programme and the merits of it can be found in the recordings of their 'Season Three' Webinars, available here.